paytonrodman/paytonrodman.github.io/content/project/honours/index.md

 subtitle: "A big ball of wibbly wobbly, timey wimey stuff"
 summary: A brief description of the work I did in 2018 as part of my Honours thesis at the University of Tasmania.
 date: "2018-12-00T00:00:00Z"
-tags: ["Active Galactic Nuclei", "Jets", "Simulation", "Data Analysis", "Completed Work"]
+tags: ["Astronomy", "Simulation", "Data Analysis", "Completed Work"]

 reading_time: true  # Show estimated reading time?
 share: false  # Show social sharing links?